D-Jy-lab/docker-stacks-cuda/docs/using/specifics.md

 You can build a `pyspark-notebook` image with a different `Spark` version by overriding the default value of the following arguments at build time.
 `all-spark-notebook` is inherited from `pyspark-notebook`, so you have to first build `pyspark-notebook` and then `all-spark-notebook` to get the same version in `all-spark-notebook`.

-- Spark distribution is defined by the combination of Spark, Hadoop and Scala versions and verified by the package checksum, see [Download Apache Spark](https://spark.apache.org/downloads.html) and the [archive repo](https://archive.apache.org/dist/spark/) for more information.
+- Spark distribution is defined by the combination of Spark, Hadoop, and Scala versions and verified by the package checksum, see [Download Apache Spark](https://spark.apache.org/downloads.html) and the [archive repo](https://archive.apache.org/dist/spark/) for more information.

   - `spark_version`: The Spark version to install (`3.3.0`).